 Saskatoon is the ideal location and destination for your next convention or event.
 Here are just a few reasons why:

-7. Wanuskewin Heritage park is on track to become a UNESCO World Heritage Site and has been a gathering place for Indigenous people for over 6,000 years.
+Wanuskewin is on track to becoming a UNESCO World Heritage Site and has been a gathering place for Indigenous people for over 6,000 years.

 The Saskatoon region is considered to have one of the most diversified economies in Western Canada.
 Saskatchewan is also the home to the world’s largest producers of potash and uranium.

 There are six dominant industries in the region including mining and energy, manufacturing, transportation, life sciences, construction and agriculture.
 Saskatchewan’s resources include oil, gas, and diamonds.

 Saskatoon is one of the top biotechnology centers in the world, attracting over thirty percent of all biotechnology research spending in Canada.
 Saskatoon is also home to the Vaccine and Infectious Disease Organization (VIDO), which is a global leader in researching the diseases that afflict animal and human health.